Saturday, December 25, 2010

 both increases our power to keep commitments and to discern what is good and true.
 And that is the power to learn, both in our temporal studies and in the learning we need for eternity.

 There is a third characteristic you have seen in great learners.
 They work hard.
 Oh, think of President Hinckley!
-I’’ve traveled with him, and I know something of this great learner and how hard he works.
+I’ve traveled with him, and I know something of this great learner and how hard he works.
 When people quit work- ing they quit learning, which is one of the haz- ards of getting too much recognition early in a career and taking it too seriously.

-You will notice that the learners who can sustain that power to work hard over a lifetime generally don’’t do it for grades or to make tenure in a university or for prizes in the world.
+You will notice that the learners who can sustain that power to work hard over a lifetime generally don’t do it for grades or to make tenure in a university or for prizes in the world.
 Something else drives them.
 For some it may be an innate curiosity to see how things work.

 For the child of God who has enough faith in the plan of salvation to treat it as reality, hard work is the only reasonable option.
 Life at its longest is short.
 What we do here deter- mines the rest of our condition for eternity.
 God our Father has offered us everything he has and asks only that we give him all we have to give.
-That is an exchange so imbalanced in our favor that no effort would be too much and no hours too long in service to him, to the Savior, and to our Father’’s children.
+That is an exchange so imbalanced in our favor that no effort would be too much and no hours too long in service to him, to the Savior, and to our Father’s children.
 Hard work is the natural result of simply knowing and believing what it means to be a child of God.

 That leads to the description of another characteristic of a great learner: great learners help other people.
 Every great learner I have ever met has helped me, or tried to help me, or clearly wished to help me.
-That could seem to you a paradox, since people trying hard to learn might justiably be absorbed only in themselves and what they are trying to learn.
+That could seem to you a paradox, since people trying hard to learn might justiably be absorbed only in themselves and what they are trying to learn.
 Now I know the rebuke you might give me.
-I’’ll anticipate your correction.
-You would say, ““Is that true of all great learners?””
+I’ll anticipate your correction.
+You would say, “Is that true of all great learners?”

-I answer, ““Of course not.””
-There are renowned scholars who are selsh and even unkind to those they consider less gifted.
+I answer, “Of course not.”
+There are renowned scholars who are selsh and even unkind to those they consider less gifted.
 You

-will meet them if you haven’’t yet.
+will meet them if you haven’t yet.
 But those who learn most over long lives seem to have a generous view of others, both in what they can learn from other people and the capacity others have to learn.
-Those who can’’t suffer fools gladly become more foolish themselves.
+Those who can’t suffer fools gladly become more foolish themselves.
 They have shut themselves off from what they can learn from others.

-Those who learn best seem to see that everyone they meet knows something they don’’t and may have a capacity they don’’t have.
-Because of that you will nd that the best learners make the best company.
+Those who learn best seem to see that everyone they meet knows something they don’t and may have a capacity they don’t have.
+Because of that you will nd that the best learners make the best company.

 That kindly and optimistic view of others comes naturally to the believing Latter-day Saint.
-Every person they will ever meet is a child of God——their brother or their sister in fact, not as a pleasant metaphor.
-Every person they meet, whatever their condition in this life, has been redeemed by the loving sacrice of the Savior of the world.
+Every person they will ever meet is a child of God—their brother or their sister in fact, not as a pleasant metaphor.
+Every person they meet, whatever their condition in this life, has been redeemed by the loving sacrice of the Savior of the world.
 Every person who is accountable can exercise faith in Jesus Christ unto repentance, make and keep covenants, and qualify for eternal life, the life that God lives.
 Even those who are not accountable here will someday have that same potential.

 With this as our reality, it is not hard to feel that the needs of those around us are as impor- tant as our own or that the most humble per- son has divine potential.
 Such thinking will lead not only to kindness and to generous appraisal of potential but to high expectations for each other.
 Sometimes the greatest kindness we could receive would be to have someone expect more from us than we do, because they see more clearly our divine heritage.

 Here is one more characteristic: the great learner expects resistance and overcomes it.
-You remember from your early school days reading about the number of materials Thomas Edison tried in his search for a lament for an electric light bulb.
+You remember from your early school days reading about the number of materials Thomas Edison tried in his search for a lament for an electric light bulb.
 The persistence he needed to work through failure after failure was an application of the rule of learning, not an exception to it.

 That has been your experience as well.
 Some learning has been easy for you.
 But more often your enemy has been discouragement.
 You may try to avoid that by choosing to learn only what is easy for you, looking for the path of least resistance.
-But the great learner expects difculty as part of learning and is determined to work through it.
+But the great learner expects difculty as part of learning and is determined to work through it.

 That is a view common to believing Latter- day Saints.
 You may have been blessed by a mother as I was for whom the plan of salvation was reality.
-More than once I complained about some difculty in my school days.
-Her answer, given in a matter-of-fact tone, was, ““Hal, what else did you expect?
-Life is a test.””
-Then she’’d go off to something else and leave me to ponder.
+More than once I complained about some difculty in my school days.
+Her answer, given in a matter-of-fact tone, was, “Hal, what else did you expect?
+Life is a test.”
+Then she’d go off to something else and leave me to ponder.
 She knew that, because I understood the plan, her statement of the obvious would give me hope, not discouragement.

 I knew and she knew that to have the bless- ings of Abraham, Isaac, and Jacob we need to face and pass comparable tests.
 She knew and I knew that the greater the test, the greater the compliment from a loving Heavenly Father.

 She died after a decade of suffering with cancer.
-At her funeral President Kimball said something like this: ““Some of you may wonder what great sins Mildred committed to explain her having to endure such suffering.
+At her funeral President Kimball said something like this: “Some of you may wonder what great sins Mildred committed to explain her having to endure such suffering.
 It had nothing to do with sin.
-It was that her Heavenly Father wanted to polish her a little more.””
+It was that her Heavenly Father wanted to polish her a little more.”

 I remember as I sat there at the time won- dering what trials might lay ahead for me if a woman that good could be blessed by that much hard polishing.

-You and I will face difculty in our studies and in our lives, and we expect it because of what we know about who God is and that we are his children, what his hopes are for us, and how much he loves us.
+You and I will face difculty in our studies and in our lives, and we expect it because of what we know about who God is and that we are his children, what his hopes are for us, and how much he loves us.
 He will give us no test without preparing the way for us to pass it.
 Because of what we know about adversity in learning, in this community of Saints we pay special honor to determined learners because

 we know the price that they gladly pay.
-And we know from whence their power to persist through difculty comes.
+And we know from whence their power to persist through difculty comes.

-In this community we know that we are the brothers and sisters of Job, of Joseph in Egypt, of Joseph in Carthage Jail, and of Jesus in Gethsemane and on Golgotha’’s hill.
+In this community we know that we are the brothers and sisters of Job, of Joseph in Egypt, of Joseph in Carthage Jail, and of Jesus in Gethsemane and on Golgotha’s hill.
 So we are not surprised when sorrows come.
 We respect their place and know their potential.

 You might well wonder what I would hope will come from this brief review of the power of our faith in the plan of salvation to produce humility and the power to learn.
 It is not that we will now go out to seek some grand experi- ence to transform our lives and our learning.

 The way to grow in the faith that we are the children of our Heavenly Father is to act like it.
 The time to start is now.
-You’’ve received some prompting in your heart while you have lis- tened to my suggestion about what God would have you do, or do differently.
+You’ve received some prompting in your heart while you have lis- tened to my suggestion about what God would have you do, or do differently.
 Do what you have been prompted to do.
 Do it now.
 After you obey you will receive more impressions from God about what he requires of you.
 Keeping commandments increases the power to keep other commandments.

 Today you could seek correction.
 You could keep a commitment.
 You could work hard.
 You could help someone else.
 You could plow through adversity.
-And as we do those things day after day, by and by we will nd that we have learned whatever God would teach us for this life and for the next, with him.
+And as we do those things day after day, by and by we will nd that we have learned whatever God would teach us for this life and for the next, with him.

 You are a child of God.
 Our Heavenly Father lives.
 Jesus is the Christ, our Savior.
 Through Joseph Smith the knowledge of the plan of sal- vation was restored.
 If we act upon that plan as we should, it will allow us to claim eternal life, which is our inheritance.
 And if we act upon it, we will be blessed with a humility that gives us the power to learn and the power to serve and the power to rise up to the privileges that God wants to grant us.
 Of that I testify in the name of Jesus Christ.
 Amen.